 On May 4th, 2418 - A group of scientists introduced a program named “Sapien” to the public.
 The application can be used to alter or create a human from scratch.
 For a period the world rejoiced as elimination of disease and immortality was becoming a reality.
 However, optimism was short lived as world leaders realized the dangers that came with the program.
 They feared biological terrorist attacks using the program.

 As the world’s population split in two, World Leaders banned the program and ordered all of its copies destroyed.
 In secret, a group of scientists formed “The Resurrection Initiative”.
 They divided the last copy of the program into pieces and sent it into the orbits of random uninhibited planets.
-Ironically it was too late.
-A terrorist cult released an “entity” into the atmosphere that could alter humans and make breathing oxygen deadly.
-Before anyone could figure out what’s going on.
-The human population was wiped out in less than a week.

 You, Captain Sean Marshal were put in cryostatis as part of the “Resurrection Initiative” and woke up 200 years after human extinction.
 Your task is to collect the pieces of “Sapien” and resurrect humans.
 You are humanity’s only hope.